JOIN US! NEW SERMON AND DEVOTIONAL SERIES 😊

 4. The Drive, which is co-sponsored by the Dumont Police Department, Dumont Volunteer Ambulance Corps, On the Move Signs and Graphics, and Calvary United Methodist Church will take place at the church from 4:00 PM to 8:00 PM.
 The church is located at 185 West Madison between Cooper and Prospect streets in Dumont.

 Although “walk-ins” are welcome, organizers encourage prescheduling your appointment so that equipment and staffing are reduce any wait time.
-Call toll free at 201-251-3703 to make an appointment.
+Call toll free at 201-251-3703 to make an appointment or use this link

 Donors are reminded to eat a substantial meal or snack before donating and to drink plenty of fluids the day before, and of, the Drive.
 It only takes about an hour to donate whole blood (about 10 minutes are spent donating) while platelets require more time and an appointment is advised.